Lamplighter groups, de Bruijn graphs, spider-web graphs and their spectra: Introduction

 \section{Introduction}

+Exchange of methods and ideas between physics and mathematics has a long history and led to many spectacular results.
+Spectral theory is one of many examples of such a fruitful interaction.

+The goal of this paper is to show how group theory can be successfully applied to explain and study some objects of interest in physics and in the network theory, with emphasis on their spectral properties.
-Spider-web networks were introduced by Ikeno in 1959 \cite{Ikeno} in order to study systems of telephone exchange.
-They were later shown to enjoy interesting properties in percolation, see \cite{Pippenger1}, \cite{Pippenger2} and \cite{Pippenger3}.
-For any $k\geq 2$, every $M\geq 1$ and every $N\geq 0$, the spider-web graph $\orkSw{k}{N}{M}$ is an oriented graph on $k^NM$ vertices with $k$ in-going and $k$ out-going edges at each vertex (see Definition \ref{DefinitionSw}).
-We will also be interested in the non-oriented version $\unkSw{k}{N}{M}$.

-Our work stems from the paper \cite{BalramDhar} by Balram and Dhar where they are interested in the asymptotic properties of the sequence $\{\unkSw{k}{N}{M}\}$, for $k=2$.
-In particular, they present the spectra of graphs $\unkSw{2}{M}{N}$ and observe that they converge to a discrete limiting distribution as $M,N \rightarrow \infty$.
-One can see that this limiting distribution is in fact exactly the spectrum of a certain Cayley graph of the lamplighter group $\lamp_2 = \Z/2\Z\wr \Z$ that was computed in \cite{AutLamplighter}.
-As explicitly mentioned in \cite{Pippenger3}, an important element missing in different papers addressing asymptotic properties of spider-web graphs is the identification of an infinite limit of this family of graphs.
+Spider-web networks were introduced by Ikeno in 1959 \cite{Ikeno} in order to study systems of telephone exchanges.
+They were later shown to enjoy interesting properties in percolation, see \cite{MR1099797}, \cite{MR1176870} and \cite{MR2257252}.
+Our work stems from the paper~\cite{MR2904386} by Balram and Dhar where they are interested in the asymptotic properties of the sequence of spider-web graphs $\{\unkSw{k}{N}{M}\}$, for $k=2$.
+In particular, they find, using an interesting approach based on symmetries, the spectra of graphs $\unkSw{2}{N}{M}$ and observe that they converge to a discrete limiting distribution as $M,N \rightarrow \infty$.

+Here, we develop a method that leads to the full understanding of this infinite discrete model, including its spectral characteristics, via finite approximations, using the notion of Benjamini-Schramm limit of graphs that has lately become very important in probability theory.
+A remarkable feature of the model that we discover is that it is related to one of the most interesting and important test-cases in combinatorial group theory, both algebraically and from the spectral and probabilistic viewpoints, the lamplighter groups.